morrowas/string-primitives-and-macros/README.md

 1. For this assignment you are allowed to assume that the total sum of the valid numbers will fit inside a 32 bit register.
 2. We will be testing this program with positive and negative values.
 3. When displaying the average, only display the integer part (that is, drop/truncate any fractional part).
-4. Check the Course Syllabus for late submission guidelines.
-5. Find the assembly language instruction syntax and help in the CS271 Instructions Guide.
-6. To create, assemble, run,  and modify your program, follow the instructions on the course Syllabus Page’s "Tools" tab.